dotnet/AspNetCore.Docs/aspnetcore/blazor/javascript-interoperability/import-export-interop.md

 This article explains how to interact with JavaScript (JS) in client-side components using JavaScript (JS) `[JSImport]`/`[JSExport]` interop API released for apps that adopt .NET 7 or later.

-Blazor provides its own JS interop mechanism based on the <xref:Microsoft.JSInterop.IJSRuntime> interface, which is uniformly supported across Blazor hosting models and described in the following articles:
+Blazor provides its own JS interop mechanism based on the <xref:Microsoft.JSInterop.IJSRuntime> interface, which is uniformly supported across Blazor render modes and described in the following articles:

 * <xref:blazor/js-interop/call-javascript-from-dotnet>
 * <xref:blazor/js-interop/call-dotnet-from-javascript>

 <xref:Microsoft.JSInterop.IJSRuntime> enables library authors to build JS interop libraries that can be shared across the Blazor ecosystem and remains the recommended approach for JS interop in Blazor.

-This article describes an alternative JS interop approach specific to WebAssembly-based apps available for the first time with the release of .NET 7.
-These approaches are appropriate when you only expect to run on client-side WebAssembly and not in the other Blazor hosting models.
+This article describes an alternative JS interop approach specific to client-side components executed on WebAssembly.
+These approaches are appropriate when you only expect to run on client-side WebAssembly.
 Library authors can use these approaches to optimize JS interop by checking at runtime if the app is running on WebAssembly in a browser (<xref:System.OperatingSystem.IsBrowser%2A?displayProperty=nameWithType>).
 The approaches described in this article should be used to replace the obsolete unmarshalled JS interop API when migrating to .NET 7 or later.

 > [!NOTE]
 > This article focuses on JS interop in client-side components.
 For guidance on calling .NET in JavaScript apps, see <xref:client-side/dotnet-interop>.